atc1441/DaFlasherFiles/README.md

 After flashing you will end with an Nordic DFU Bootloader where you can flash your own Firmware to The Watch.
 Like via Arduino etc.

+### You can support my work via paypal: https://paypal.me/hoverboard1 this keeps projects like this comming.

 ## And all without opening the watch, all over the Air.
 I recomment to have one opened watch to develope new Firmware and when it is tested upload it to the closed Watch